lookit/lookit-docs/docs/source/contributor-guidelines.rst

 The release process is relatively manual for now because the expected workflow isn't finalized (it's currently almost entirely a one-person project).

+Work should be completed and tested on a feature branch, then merged into develop.

+When a set of features is ready to release, create a release branch off of develop.
-Work should be completed and tested on a feature branch.
-When that feature is ready to merge into master, complete the following steps to create a new release and publish documentation for this version along with the others:
+Complete the following steps to create a new release and publish documentation for this version along with the others:

 1. Change version number in package.json.
-Change ``version`` in ``docs/themes/lookit/theme.json`` and add this version to ``other_versions``.

-2. To create release-specific docs, set ``is_release`` in ``theme.json`` to ``true`` and run ``yarn run release-docs``.
-Then rename the ``NEW`` directory that shows up in ``docs/docs/releases/`` to exactly match the version.

-3. To update general docs, if this is the latest version, set ``is_release`` in ``theme.json`` back to ``false`` and run ``yarn run docs``.
+2. Turn on readthedocs builds for the release branch.

-4. Make a PR to master and merge the feature branch.
+3. Make PRs to master and develop, and merge the feature branch.
 Then create a new release on GitHub, again exactly matching the version name used above.
 Include release notes explaining what has been added/changed.
 For major versions (backwards-incompatible changes), include  step-by-step instructions for updating study protocols (e.g., "1.
 If your study contains a frame with ``kind: "exp-lookit-oldsurvey"``, replace "exp-lookit-oldsurvey" with "exp-lookit-survey".
 It will work the same way, the name has just changed.")